 All content and assignments will be delivered and submitted online.
 There will be recorded lectures each week that will be posted online.
 All exams and quizzes will be taken online.
-We will hold weekly zoom meetings (live online meetings) to clarify lecture material and go over the schedule and expectations for the week.
+I will hold optional weekly live zoom meetings (office hours) to clarify lecture material.